Greenway

 Greenway features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Greenway's dwelling structure, as per the latest Census data, consisted of 2.6% houses and 97.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Australian Capital Territory had 79.6% houses and 20.4% other dwellings.
-Home ownership in Greenway was at 23.6%, with mortgaged dwellings at 35.9% and rented ones at 40.5%.
-The median monthly mortgage repayment in Greenway was $1,625, below the Australian Capital Territory average of $2,000.
-The median weekly rent figure in Greenway was $450, compared to Australian Capital Territory's $425.
-Nationally, Greenway's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+The dwelling structure in Greenway, as per the latest Census, consisted of 2.6% houses and 97.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, the Australian Capital Territory had 79.6% houses and 20.4% other dwellings.
+The home ownership level in Greenway was 23.6%, with mortgaged dwellings at 35.9% and rented ones at 40.5%.
+The median monthly mortgage repayment in the area was $1,625, below the Australian Capital Territory average of $2,000.
+The median weekly rent figure was recorded at $450, compared to the Australian Capital Territory's $425.
+Nationally, Greenway's mortgage repayments were lower than the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing